Subbus Kitchen

 Preparing Grinding Ingredients

-• Pour a tsp of oil in the pan.
+• Pour a teaspoon of oil in the pan.
 Add red chillies, coriander seeds, urdhal, and pepper.

 • Fry till the dal turns light brown.
 Take the fried ingredients aside in a mixer jar.

-• Again heat 2 tbsp oil in the pan.
+• Again heat 2 tablespoon oil in the pan.
 Add grated coconut, asafoetida and curry leaves.

 • Fry the coconut in medium flame till the coconut turns dark brown.
 Make sure the coconut is not burnt but evenly dark brown.